 Title IX & Non-Discrimination, Anti-Harassment & Anti Bullying Policy

 iQ Academy California-Los Angeles is committed to providing a safe environment in which students can learn.
-As such, iQCA strives to maintain a nondiscriminatory environment protecting students from discrimination, harassment, and bullying. iQCA encourages students, parents, and staff to work together to prevent acts of harassment of any kind including bullying.
-If any iQCA school personnel witness an act of discrimination, harassment, intimidation, or bullying, he or she shall take immediate steps to intervene when safe to do so.
+As such, iQLA strives to maintain a nondiscriminatory environment protecting students from discrimination, harassment, and bullying. iQLA encourages students, parents, and staff to work together to prevent acts of harassment of any kind including bullying.
+If any iQLA school personnel witness an act of discrimination, harassment, intimidation, or bullying, he or she shall take immediate steps to intervene when safe to do so.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs and activities that receive federal financial assistance.
 All federal agencies that provide grants of assistance are required to enforce Title IX.
 The U.S. Department of Education gives grants of financial assistance to schools and colleges and to certain other entities, including vocational rehabilitation programs.

 Examples of the types of discrimination that are covered under Title IX include sex- or gender-based harassment or bullying; the failure to provide equal opportunity in athletics; discrimination in a school’s courses and programs; and discrimination based on pregnancy or parenting status.
 To review a comprehensive list of the Title IX issues addressed by the US Department of Education’s Office of Civil Rights, please review information located here.
 The Title IX regulation is enforced by the Office of Civil Rights and is in the Code of Federal Regulations at 34 CFR Part 106.